 Did you ever taste a delicious creamy potato and leek soup?
 I’m sure you did!
 So why not turn it in a stylish appetizer soup?

-Today I propose to reveal the Vichyssoise soup recipe, served in a verrine glass accompanied with smoked marlin… In fact, there is nothing complicated about this verrine.
+Today I propose to reveal the Vichyssoise soup recipe, served in a verrine glass, accompanied by smoked marlin… In fact, there is nothing complicated about this verrine.
 The cold vichyssoise soup is embellished with a julienne of smoked marlin fish and a little toasted bread.
-If you never had the occasion to propose verrines appetizer, just try these vichyssoise soup verrines.
+If you have never had the occasion to propose verrines appetizer, just try these vichyssoise soup verrines.
 You will really surprise your guests.

 Ingredients list: